jrcook416/zencart/IEMS_MODS.md

 ```

-2. The administrator/supply technician username (employee ID number) will show in updates to an order, just like in 1.5.6c.
+2. Edit Orders 4.6.1 and Super Orders 5.0.0 add some functionality to IEMS Zen Cart that was hard-coded in ZC 1.5.6c.
+The administrator/supply technician username (employee ID number) will show in updates to an order out of the box.
-3. Edit Orders 4.6.1 and Super Orders 5.0.0 code have been modified to allow for a select box for agency (company) and unit selection.
+3. Select boxes for agency (company) and unit selection are now part of the Edit Orders page.
+4. ```
 * Most of this modification is in /vector/includes/modules/edit_orders/eo_common_address_format.php.
-4. Javascript/AJAX code has been added to the /vector/customers.php file.
+5. Javascript/AJAX code has been added to the /vector/customers.php file.
 * The unit select will filter based upon the agency filter.
 (Requires Bootstrap-Select CDN link in the customers.php vector/javascript folder.